knative/docs/docs/eventing/samples/writing-event-source-easy-way/_index.md

 ---
-title: "Writing an Event Source using the easy way"
+title: "Writing an Event Source using ContainerSource"
-linkTitle: "Event Source - easy way"
 weight: 10
 type: "docs"
 ---